AlexvZyl/nordic.nvim/README.md

 A Neovim colorscheme based on [Nord](https://www.nordtheme.com/), but Aurora > Frost.
 The idea behind this colorscheme is to use Nord, but add some darker colors and use Aurora more prominently than Nord themes usually do.
 This ends up creating a colorscheme that is soft on the eyes.

+#### 💡 Looking for Maintainers

+Currently looking for maintainers.
+If you are keen, head on over to [the discussion](https://github.com/AlexvZyl/nordic.nvim/discussions/96)

 # 📷 Showcase

 ![image](https://github.com/AlexvZyl/nordic.nvim/assets/81622310/2437fc89-733a-4368-b418-88cfe804d5d3)